 The upcoming Radha Krishna temple site in the holy land of Vrindavan will also house a spiritual sanctuary comprising 12 forests, which will be named Madhuvana, Talavana, Kumudavana, Bahulavana, Kamyavana, Khadiravana, Vrindavana, Bhadravana, Bilvavana, Lohavana, Bhandiravana, and Mahavana after the twelve gardens of Brijbhumi.
 These forests are said to be modelled on the gardens described in the stories of Sri Krishna.
 Each forest will be landscaped with orchards, lush vegetation, green pastures, waterfalls, lotus ponds, musical fountains and artificial hillocks.

-There will be a heritage museum and a viewing tower with telescopes in the temple complex.
+There will be a heritage museum, a library, a cultural center, and a viewing tower with telescopes at the Vrindavan Chandrodaya Temple complex.
 Visitors can catch panoramic views of the premises, Vrindavan town and the Yamuna River from the viewing tower.
-The main tower of the temple will have an elevator.
-There will be a light and sound show on the universe’s planetary systems, as described in the Vedic literatures of India, for visitors.
+The 7-storey temple tower will have an elevator.
+Visitors will be able to enjoy a light and sound show on the universe’s planetary systems, as described in the Vedic literatures of Bharat.